reserve-protocol/protocol/docs/developers.md

 - stRSR.stake()
 - stRSR.unstake()
+- stRSR.withdraw()
 - rToken.issue()
+- rToken.vest()
 - rToken.cancel()
 - rToken.redeem()
 - {rsrTrader,rTokenTrader,backingManager}.settleTrade()
 - backingManager.manageTokens()
 - {rsrTrader,rTokenTrader}.manageToken()
+- \*.claimAndSweepRewards()

 The actions on stRSR and rToken are _User Actions_; the actions on the traders are _Collective Actions_ which may launch new auctions.
 All of these may cause economically significant state changes; the exact time and sequence in which these functions are called can cause substantial differences in the resulting state.

+All actions should be protected from reentrancy and revert when paused.
+Notably, actions are entirely disconnected from each other; their execution graph contains no edges.

 ## Refreshers